Skyshield: Operators

-In March 2014, Rheinmetall signed a contract with South Africa to modernize the country's existing SHORAD systems.
+In March 2014, Rheinmetall signed a contract with the South African Army to modernize the country's existing SHORAD systems.
 The contract encompassed the supply of Oerlikon Skyshield fire control units to substantially improve the performance and accuracy of South Africa's existing twin-gun systems, as well as significantly expand the operational spectrum of its air defence capabilities.
 South Africa currently operates 102 GDF-002 and 48 modified GDF-005 units.
 In this context, a number of the twin-gun systems will also be retrofitted with upgrade kits to accommodate Rheinmetall's state-of-the-art AHEAD anti-missile programmable ammunition including logistics and training services.
 The complete package was scheduled for completion by 2017.